The

 11th-level Spellbreaker Conclave feature

-Also, whenever you cast counterspell or dispel magic, you can add a roll of your Quarry Die to the ability check.
+Also, when you cast counterspell or dispel magic, you gain

 Mantle